Pierre de Ronsard

-Pierre de Ronsard (/fr/; 11 September 1524 – 27 December 1585) was a French poet known in his generation as a "prince of poets".
+Pierre de Ronsard (/fr/; 11 September 1524 – 27 December 1585) was a French poet.
 His works include Les Amours de Cassandre (1552), Les Hymnes (1555-1556), Les Discours (1562-1563), La Franciade (1572), and Sonnets pour Hélène (1578).

 Ronsard was born at Manoir de la Possonnière in the village of Couture-sur-Loir, Vendômois.
 His father served Francis I as maître d'hôtel du roi.
-Ronsard received an education at home before attending the College of Navarre in Paris at age nine.
+Ronsard received an education at home before attending the College of Navarre, in Paris, at age nine.
 He later travelled extensively, including visits to Scotland, Flanders, and Holland.
 After a hearing impairment halted his diplomatic career, Ronsard dedicated himself to study at the Collège Coqueret.
 He later became the acknowledged leader of La Pléiade, a group of seven French Renaissance poets.

 His works were both admired and criticized throughout his life, and his reputation was established by critics such as Charles Augustin Sainte-Beuve.
 His poetry is characterized by its peculiar use of language and imagery, and a great variety of metre.